 Frequently Asked Questions

-Moving can pose a difficult task if the distance you are moving is as far as that of an out-of-state move.
-It may be more comfortable to hire a professional moving company to take care of the task for you.
-Packing, loading, unloading, and unpacking will be their responsibility while you are spending your time on something else.
+The distance of an out-of-state move poses a difficult task for self-moving.
+It’s usually easier to hire a professional moving company to manage the task for you.
+Packing, loading, unloading, and unpacking will be their responsibility while you spend your time on something more important.

-The cost of your out-of-state move is determined by the weight of your possessions, while the distance of your move is generally seen as a great liability to your movers in the event of a claim against them.
-Your total moving cost relies on many factors that are essential for the successful completion of your out-of-state move.
+The cost of your out-of-state move depends on the weight of your possessions since the long distance is considered a huge liability if you file a claim against them.
+Your total moving cost hinges on many factors like specialty items, insurance, packing, assistance, and other services.

-Be sure to decide on a mover at least 4 weeks before the actual day of the move.
-Remember to sign the contract service booklet and verify your packing, pick-up, and delivery dates.
-Moving to another state is never similar to a walk in the park.
+Try to pick a mover at least four weeks before the actual day of the move.
+Remember to sign the contract service booklet and verify your packing, pickup, and delivery dates.
+Moving to another state is never a walk in the park.

-You will have a walk-in at your current home with a designated driver sent to you by your mover.
-Make sure you point out the items you are moving and the ones that are staying to the driver.
-The driver will then start working with his crew to protect the floors and doorways.
+Expect a walk-through at your current home with a designated driver sent to you by your mover.
+Make sure you point out which items you’re moving and which are staying with the driver.
+The driver will then work with his crew to protect the floors and doorways.

-The driver will also take record of their conditions using an inventory form as they are being loaded onto the truck.
-They will apply padding to any of the things that need padding before loading.
+The driver will also record their conditions using an inventory form as they load the truck.
+They will apply padding to anything delicate before loading.

-The driver will ask you to sign documents like the bill of lading and the inventory, as well as highly valuable inventory.
+The driver will ask you to sign documents like the bill of lading and the inventory as well as forms for high-value items.

 An out-of-state furniture move will cost an average of $4,300, as stated by AMSA.
 However, each mover is at liberty of fixing prices.